cjnaz/cjnfuncs/README.md

 calls to modify_configfile() may be made, with the changes applied to the in-memory copy.
 When all changes have been applied the final call to modify_configfile() must have `save=True` to cause the memory version to be written back to the config file.
-If the script code checks for modifications of the config file, then the modified content will be reloaded into the cfg dictionary.
+If the script code checks for modifications of the config file then the modified content will be reloaded into the cfg dictionary.

+NOTE:  In some circumstances the OS-reported timestamp for the modified config file may be erratic.
+It may be necessary to add a time.sleep(0.5) delay between saving the modified config and the loadconfig() reload call to avoid multiple config reloads.

 ### Parameters